 Unlike other burial areas in South America from the same period, some of Alto De Las Piedras’ tombs were designed specifically for children.

-Much of the archeological finds were destroyed by looters and treasure hunters, however, several statues and sculptures remained, which are now on display.
+Much of the archeological finds were destroyed by looters and treasure hunters, however, several statues and sculptures are now on display.

-Alto De Las Piedras is at National Archeological Park of San Agustin, San Agustin.
+Alto De Las Piedras is at the National Archeological Park of San Agustin, San Agustin.

 20- La Lindosa Guaviare Rock Art

-La Lindosa Guaviare is home to tens of thousands of unique rock art paintings and engravings.
+La Lindosa Guaviare is home to thousands of unique rock art paintings and engravings.

 The rock art is within Chiribiquete National Park, Colombia’s largest national park.